jhaaj08/Kinases-Clustering/MANUSCRIPT.md

 **Methods**: We systematically evaluated ESM-2 embeddings for kinase functional classification using both unsupervised clustering and supervised learning.
 We tested 20,262 kinase sequences from UniProt, applying domain extraction (HMMER with Pfam PF00069), multiple layer selection strategies (last layer vs. mid-layer averaging), and various pooling methods.
 Clustering quality was assessed using adjusted rand index (ARI), normalized mutual information (NMI), and purity metrics.
 Supervised classification used multinomial logistic regression with stratified cross-validation.

 **Results**: Domain extraction improved clustering ARI from 0.071 to 0.268 (+279%), but the most striking finding was that averaging intermediate layers (20-33) outperformed using only the final layer (layer 33) by 32% (ARI: 0.268 → 0.354).
-This mid-layer superiority transferred to supervised learning, achieving 79.7% test accuracy and 0.75 macro-F1 on 8-way kinase classification.
-CMGC and CAMK families showed the highest classification performance (F1 > 0.86), while small families (TKL, Atypical) were more challenging.
+This mid-layer superiority transferred to supervised learning with homology-aware splits, achieving 74.9% test accuracy and 0.67 macro-F1 on 8-way kinase classification.
+CAMK and Atypical families showed the highest classification performance (F1 > 0.81), while families with high intra-group diversity (STE, AGC) were more challenging.

 **Conclusions**: Mid-to-late transformer layers capture more functionally relevant features than the final layer optimized for masked language modeling.
 This finding generalizes beyond kinases and suggests that layer selection should be a standard consideration for any PLM-based protein analysis.
 Our unsupervised-to-supervised pipeline demonstrates that clustering-guided feature engineering significantly improves downstream classification performance.